pointonsoftware/pscore/README.md

 ### How to build

-- Go to pscore/scripts folder
-- Run `do.sh -h`
+- Run `clean_build.sh`
-- Generated/output files are in pscore/packages folder
+- Generated/output files are in pscore/build folder

 ---